theobald-software/kb.theobald-software.github.io/content/_sap/create-personal-security-senvironment.md

 	sapgenpse.exe gen_pse -p <client.pse> -v [Distinguished name]
 	```
 	Replace `[Distinguished name]` with the distinguished name of the server that runs the Xtract product, e.g., `"CN=COMPUTER.theobald.local, C=DE, S=BW, O=TS, OU=DEV"`.
-	The tool creates its own repository in a standard path, unless changed via environment variable SECUDIR or specifying an absolute path.
+	The tool creates its own repository in a standard path, unless the path is changed by the environment variable SECUDIR or by specifying an absolute path.
 	The PSE must be created without a password/pin, otherwise reading is not possible.

 6. Use the following command to add the certificate chain from step 3 to the client PSE: